-Scheduling Coordinators may request a manual Reference Level Change Request when its actual or expected fuel costs or fuel-equivalent costs exceed the fuel or fuel-equivalent costs the CAISO used to calculate a resource's Reference Level by the greater of ten percent (10%) or \$0.50/MMBTU, as applicable.
-Scheduling Coordinators must submit any manual Reference Level Change Requests by 8:00 a.m.
-Pacific Time of the Business Day on which the applicable CAISO Market is executed.
+Scheduling Coordinators must submit any manual Reference Level Change Requests by 8:00 a.m. of the Business Day on which the applicable CAISO Market is executed.
+Scheduling Coordinators must submit in their manual Reference Level Change Requests their actual or expected fuel costs that they request the CAISO to validate and to be used to calculate their resource's Reference Levels.
+For gas-fired resources, the Scheduling Coordinator must submit the gas fuel cost only and not include the gas transportation cost.
 Upon submission of a manual Reference Level Change Request, the Scheduling Coordinator must submit Documentation of Contemporaneously Available Information that shows that its resource's actual or expected fuel costs or fuel-equivalent costs exceed the fuel or fuel-equivalent costs used to calculate the resource's Reference Level.